 ChurchSpring may change the price for the ChurchSpring Paid Service from time to time.
 In respect of the ChurchSpring Paid Service, such changed price will take effect after the expiry of the then current paid for period (i.e. the term that you have already paid for).
 Any price change will be communicated to you at least 14 days in advance so that you have an opportunity to elect to not renew.
 If you do not wish to be bound by such changed price relating to your ChurchSpring Paid Service you may terminate your subscription of your ChurchSpring Paid Service in accordance with Section 8 (Term and termination).
 Your continued use of the ChurchSpring Paid Service after the communication of such price change to you constitutes an acceptance of such new price.

 Automatic subscription renewal

 Your subscription to the ChurchSpring Paid Service will automatically renew at the end of each subscription term unless you terminate your subscription prior to the end of such subscription term in accordance with Section 8 (Term and termination).
-Such renewal will always be for a monthly subscription term, even if the previous subscription term was for a longer period.
 At the time of renewal the payment method you have designated to be charged for the purchase of the ChurchSpring Paid Service will automatically be charged our then current fees for the applicable subscription.